No turkeys. No possums. U.S. to let airlines limit service animals on planes to trained dogs

 Federal law allows passengers with disabilities to travel with service animals.

-U.S. airlines including Southwest Airlines Co, Delta Air Lines, United Airlines and American Airlines have moved to limit emotional support animals in cabins to largely dogs and cats after a growing number of passengers were bringing a wide variety of exotic pets such as monkeys, pigs and various birds that could pose a safety risk.
+U.S. airlines including Southwest Airlines Co (LUV.N), Delta Air Lines (DAL.N), United Airlines (UAL.O) and American Airlines (AAL.O) have moved to limit emotional support animals in cabins to largely dogs and cats after a growing number of passengers were bringing a wide variety of exotic pets such as monkeys, pigs and various birds that could pose a safety risk.
 Airlines in recent years reported a big jump in travelers bringing animals aboard.

 A trade group representing major U.S. airlines praised the proposal, saying it would ensure “only dogs trained to perform specific tasks for individuals with disabilities are allowed onboard aircraft.”